likitha-am/my_newcityfrnd/README.md

 - User registration with preference-based matching
 - 24/7 AI-powered chat assistance

+## Project Motivation

+Moving to a new city can be overwhelming, especially for students and working professionals.
+MyNewFrnd was built to demonstrate how technology can simplify relocation by combining smart matching, real-time communication, and user-friendly design.

 ## Technologies Used
 - HTML5, CSS3, JavaScript
 - Python